Proving Causation in a Medical Malpractice Lawsuit in Michigan

 Actual cause (cause in fact) – this is the action or omission that caused the harm; thus, if that did not happen, the harm would not have happened.

 Courts will use the ‘but for’ test to determine the actual cause.
 They may also apply the ‘substantial factor’ test to determine if the action or omission materially contributed to the injury.
+The plaintiff must prove the medical care they received was inadequate.

 Proximate cause – once an event has been determined to be the actual cause, you also have to prove it to be the proximate cause.
 This is referred to as the ‘legal cause’ and relates to the damages being foreseeable.
-Even if the event is determined to be the cause if harm was not foreseeable, the defendant may not be held legally liable for any harm caused.
+Even if the event is determined to be the cause if harm was not foreseeable, the defendant’s action may not be held legally liable for any harm caused.

-In some cases, injuries are more serious than normal or expected due to a latent vulnerability.
+In some cases, medical issues are more serious than normal or expected due to a latent vulnerability.
 These plaintiffs are called Thin Skull or Eggshell Skull victims.
 This rule is part of Tort Law, that states that the defendant who inflicted negligent harm takes the injured party as they find them.
 It means they cannot use as a defense that most people would have suffered less even when the damages they suffered were not foreseeable.
 For example, osteoporosis contributing to fractures would qualify here.

 What may be used to prove causation?